Evaluating Regular Path Queries on Compressed Adjacency Matrices: Experimental Results

+We now use our Boolean sparse matrix algebra implementations to solve actual RPQs, from a query log posed to real-world graph database.
 We used a Wikidata graph~\cite{VrandecicK14} of $n = 958{,}844{,}164$ edges, $v = 348{,}945{,}080$ nodes, and $5{,}419$ predicates.
-Separating the edges by predicate and representing the two nodes of each edge as two 32-bit integers, the data set requires 8.5 GB.
+Separating the edges by predicate and representing the two nodes of each edge as 32-bit integers, the data set requires 8.5 GB.
+We compared our implementations with the following systems: